Is there a connection between hair washing and hair loss?

 If you don't have fine hair but also haven't been told your mane is particularly thick, you have 'normal' or 'middle' hair.

-Generally speaking, unless you have a specific scalp condition or hair health issue, you can aim to wash your hair one to three times a week, depending on your lifestyle, oil glands and use of products like dry shampoos or styling gels.
+Generally speaking, unless you have a specific scalp condition or hair health issue, you can aim to wash your hair 1-3 times a week, depending on your lifestyle, oil glands and use of products like dry shampoos or styling gels.

-If in doubt, chat to your barber or hairdresser about what they would recommend in terms of styling and care for healthy hair.
+If in doubt, chat with your barber or hairdresser about what they would recommend in terms of styling and care for thick, healthy hair.

 Photo Credit: Getty Images